What is the digital footprint you leave online?

 What is a digital footprint?

-Why is your digital footprint important?
+How to check your digital footprint

 Digital footprint examples